Transport in Thailand: Tram

 Thailand had two tramway systems, both of which are now defunct.
 Trams operated in Bangkok between 1888 and 1968 when it was closed to make way for road traffic.
 At its peak, a total of eleven tram lines operated in the city, with a cumulative total length of 53.5 km.

-Another short-lived tramway system operated in Lopburi, which operated between 1955 and 1962.
+Another short-lived tramway system operated in Lopburi between 1955 and 1962.
 This system consisted of a single 6.5 km line.

 Automated people mover

-The Suvarnabhumi Airport Automated People Mover is an automated people mover in Suvarnabhumi Airport, first opened for service on 28 September 2023, running between the main terminal building and Satellite-1 terminal (SAT-1), with a distance of 1 kilometer.
+The Suvarnabhumi Airport Automated People Mover is an automated people mover in Suvarnabhumi Airport, first opened for service on 28 September 2023, running between the main terminal building and Satellite-1 terminal (SAT-1), a distance of 1 kilometer.
 Currently, there is only one service in Suvarnabhumi Airport.

 Road transport

 Thailand has 390,000 km (242,335 miles) of highways.
 According to the BBC, Thailand has 462,133 roads and many multi-lane highways.
 As of 2017 Thailand had 37 million registered vehicles, 20 million of them two or three-wheeled motorbikes, and millions more that are unregistered.
 It also had one million "heavy trucks", 158,000 buses, and 624,000 "other" vehicles.
 By mid-2019 the number of registered vehicles in Thailand had risen to 40,190,328.
-The majority—21,051,977—are motorbikes.
-Private automobiles with up to seven seats numbered 9,713,980.
+The majority—21,051,977—were motorbikes.
+Private cars with up to seven seats numbered 9,713,980.